carmon/carmon/README.md

 ## Hi there 👋

-My name is Emiliano and I'm a developer living in Buenos Aires, Argentina.
+My name is Emiliano and I'm a developer living in Argentina.
 I'm a frontend && fullstack dev and like graphics programming a lot.

 ### Currently working on: